SchlossLab/severe-CDI/paper/paper-gfm.md

 within clinical reality, as it combines both model performance and treatment effectiveness (23).
-A more robust analysis of clinical value would further consider the cost of treatment options versus the savings of averting severe outcomes, as economic disparities are a major barrier to treatment in the US (24).
+A more robust analysis of clinical value would further consider the cost of treatment options versus the savings of averting severe outcomes across a range of decision thresholds, as economic disparities are a major barrier to treatment in the US (24).
 Cost-benefit analyses based on clinical trial data have reported that fidaxomicin may be as cost-effective as vancomycin as a treatment for initial CDI cases, largely due to the reduced risk of recurrence (33, 34).
 While our analysis of clinical value is only a proof-of-concept, if evidence emerges that new or existing treatments significantly reduce the risk of severe CDI, our results can be incorporated into future considerations of whether to build severity prediction models and what features should be incorporated.
 In practice, EHR-based models are less costly to deploy than OTU-based models and do not require additional clinical sample collection.
 Amplicon sequencing is not typically performed for CDI patients, however, routinely profiling the microbial communities of CDI patients could be justified if models that incorporate microbial features were shown to improve patient outcomes.

 In all, we found that our models to predict severity from features of the gut microbiome performed moderately well.
 Our approach enabled us to